bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 })
 ```

 The simple convention is used here - all the AWS types' namespaces are available directly as exports from the `cloudfront` package.
 All the resources within this package are available inside.
 This way `EC2.VPC` object from our example translates into `AWS::EC2::VPC` type we can find [in CloudFormation documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpc.html).
-All the properties also match 1:1.
-This API-level compliance is guaranteed to hold true because the cloudform's types are generated from the [AWS-provided schema definition file](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).
+All the properties also match one-to-one, including casing.
+This API-level compliance is guaranteed to hold true because the `cloudform`'s types are generated from the [AWS-provided schema definition file](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).

 See also [the example included in the repository](https://github.com/bright/cloudform/blob/master/example/example.ts).